Bernullys/cs50_sql/README.md

     Many to many.

     Entity ralationship diagrams (ER Diagrams).
-    0         Zero.
-    +         One.
-    arrow     Many.
+    In the project desription is a link where we can design ERD images.

     Keys
     Is an identifier that is unique for every item in a table.

     Foreing Keys
     Is a primary key taken from a different table.
-By referencing the primary key of a different table, it helps relate tha tables by forming a link between them.
+By referencing the primary key of a different table, it helps relate the tables by forming a link between them.

     Subqueries